 The school configuration must include one or more of grades K-12.
 Schools located on the same campus (physical location and mailing address) must apply as an entire school (i.e. K-8; 6-12; K-12 school).
 Two (or more) schools located on separate campuses, must apply individually even if they have the same principal.
 A single school located on multiple campuses with one principal must apply as an entire school.

-The school has been in existence for five full years, that is, from at least September 2014 and grades participating in statewide assessments must have been part of the school for at least the past three years.
+The school has been in existence for five full years, that is, from at least September 2015 and grades participating in statewide assessments must have been part of the school for at least the three years prior to September 2019.

 The nominated school has no history of testing irregularities, nor have charges of irregularities been brought against the school at the time of nomination.
 If irregularities are later discovered and proven by the state, the U.S. Department of Education reserves the right to disqualify a school’s application and/or rescind a school’s award.

-The nominated school has not been identified by the state as “persistently dangerous” within the last two years.
+The nominated school should not have been identified by the state within the last two years as “persistently dangerous.”

-The nominated school or district is not refusing Office of Civil Rights (OCR) access to information necessary to investigate a civil rights complaint or to conduct a district wide compliance review.
+The nominated school or district should not be refusing Office of Civil Rights (OCR) access to information necessary to investigate a civil rights complaint or to conduct a district wide compliance review.

-There are no findings of violations of the Individuals with Disabilities Education Act (IDEA) in a U.S. Department of Education monitoring report that apply to the school or school district in question; or if there are such findings, the state or district has corrected, or agreed to correct, the findings.
+There should be no findings of violations of the Individuals with Disabilities Education Act in a U.S. Department of Education monitoring report that apply to the school or school district in question; or if there are such findings, the state or district has corrected, or agreed to correct, the findings.